plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/deployment.md

 The enrollment groups can be configured via deployment, utilizing the setup from the hub configuration to populate the values.

+In the `deviceProvisioningService.enrollmentGroups[].attestationMechanism.x509.certificateChain` field, please provide the ECDSA certificate chain in PEM format that was used to sign the device manufacturer certificate (IDevId).
+The certificate chain should include the intermediate CA certificates and the root CA certificate in the order from the closest intermediate CA leaf up to the root CA. In [verify the onboarding device](../verify-device-onboarding#generate-certificates), in step `4.` this value is set.

 {{< note >}}

-In the deviceProvisioningService.enrollmentGroups[].attestationMechanism.x509.certificateChain field, please provide the ECDSA certificate chain in PEM format that was used to sign the device manufacturer certificate (IDevId).
-The certificate chain should include the intermediate CA certificates and the root CA certificate in the order from the closest intermediate CA leaf up to the root CA.
+More information about the enrollment group configuration can be found [here](../../../configuration/device-provisioning-service/#enrollment_groups).

 {{< /note >}}